laravel-streams/streams-core/docs/introduction.md

 ---
+title: Streams Core
-title: Introduction
+link_title: Introduction
 intro: Streams Core is the foundation of the Streams platform.
 stage: drafting
 enabled: true
 sort: 1
 ---

-## Streams Core
+## Introduction

 Streams Core provides the most fundamental features offered by the Streams platform.
 It is the only required dependency to use [streams](streams) which rest of the platform addons build upon.